 To begin, here are some shots inside to give you an idea how things will change.
 This view above will shift because the windows are being replaced for French doors that will open to the deck and offer access to the outdoor shower on the back of the garage.
 These windows aren’t just being tossed though.
 Pella was awesome and charged a small fee to seperate them so we can use them on either side of our front door in the mudroom so we only have to purchase the French Doors and one other window for the mudroom/deck space.

 This has been our current “mudroom”.
 If you live in a seasonal climate, don’t place hardwoods by your front door.
 Our’s will need refinishing in this area because they have gotten wet many times.
 When we first moved in and built the space, we had planned to do a built in bench and then eventually hookes and more, but then we noticed how much the weather was effecting our hardwood floors and we knew that wasn’t going to work potentially.
 So we then went down the route of trying to think how we could rip the hardwoods out and create a space for a tiled floor.
 As we went through it all, the flow on the floor felt weird no matter what.
 We placed painters tape on the floor and each week tried something different and lived with it, but every single time it didn’t feel right and the one thing that did, our builder told us it truly was a ton of reno and he said by the time it was all said and done, we would be basically not far off of the cost of building a connecting space.
 When we ran the numbers he was right.
 So, that is how we landed here.
 Many people have asked why we didn’t do that, but that is what we came down to.
 We also talked to our real estate friends as well and they all agreed the addition of the attached garage with a mudroom was a HUGE value builder in our property.
-Thus, we decided it was worth the investment.
+Thus, we decided it was worth the investment, so we hire a house addition contractor to help us.

 Our current front door is our favorite thing about our original build and it is such an awesome door!
 So we literally designed the header and everything for the mudroom to allow for this door.
 It was a big deal to us to keep it.
 We will refinish it because of the wear it has gotten on the front, but we are excited to keep it as the door that welcomes us home.